H\"older regularity and roughness: construction and examples: Fake fractional Brownian motion

 In the case of real fBM $B^H$, we have a stronger mode of convergence than the one in \eqref{eq. scaled qv convergence}:

-in probability, which can be proven by the self-similarity, stationary increments property of fBM, and the ergodic theorem (see Chapter 1.18 of \cite{Mishura:book} or \cite{Rogers:1997} for the proof along a uniform partition sequence, but it can be easily generalized to other uniform refining sequences of partitions).
-This convergence is one of the three characteristic properties of fBM, studied in \cite{Mishura:Valkeila} (as an extension of the L\'evy's characterization to fBM).
-However, for the process $Y_H$ we construct in the following example, its increments are not stationary (but covariance stationary or weak-sense stationary) and the self-similarity is not guaranteed.
-Thus, we listed the weaker convergence of the form \eqref{eq. scaled qv convergence} in Theorem \ref{thm.fake-fBM}.
-Nonetheless, we shall observe in Figures \ref{fig: all fake fBM} - \ref{fig: all fake fBM 0.75} that the processes fake fBM in the next subsection exhibit this convergence. \end{remark}
+which can be proven by the self-similarity, stationary increments property of fBM, and the ergodic theorem (see \cite[Chapter ~1.18]{Mishura:book} or \cite{Rogers:1997} for the proof along a uniform partition sequence, but it can be easily generalized to other uniform refining sequences of partitions such as dyadic).
+This convergence is one of the three characteristics of fBM, studied in \cite{Mishura:Valkeila} (as an extension of the L\'evy's characterization to fBM).
+However, for the process $Y^H$ we construct in the following example, its increments are not stationary (but covariance stationary or weak-sense stationary) and the self-similarity is not guaranteed.
+Thus, we stated the weaker convergence of the form \eqref{eq. scaled qv convergence} in Theorem \ref{thm.fake-fBM}; nonetheless, we observe in Figures 7-9 of Supplement B \cite{suppB} that the fake fBMs in the next subsection exhibit this stronger convergence. \end{remark}